johnnybravo202020/Horsing-Around/readme.md

 you run the tests for to make sure scrappers are working.
 Run `python manage.py test` and if you see "OK" then run `pytong manage.py shell` in order to activate the django shell.

 From now on we can write python code.
-For now you can only get the results of specific day and city.
+For now you can only define which city you want to get at date 7/3/2017

 Import the RaceResult model
 ```python